 White Liberals Twice as Likely to be Diagnosed with Psychological Problems

-Liberals of all ages and races are twice as likely to suffer from mental illness than conservatives, but white liberals are particularly prone to psychological and psychiatric problems.
+Liberals of all ages and races are twice as likely to suffer from mental illness as are conservatives, but white liberals are particularly prone to psychological and psychiatric problems.

 We have identified four major takeaways from this research, conducted earlier this year:

 Nearly 1 in 2 (45.9%) of white liberals have been diagnosed with mental health disorders.

 White liberals of all ages are more than twice as likely as conservatives of any age to suffer from mental health disorders.